rhiannonmcn/Harry-Potter-Quiz/README.md

 * The pool of questions is randomly chosen from a list of questions grouped by question difficulty in the questions.js file.
 * Each question is a multiple choice question with four possible answers.
 * Each of the answer boxes are also randomly displayed, to challenge the user and prevent memorisation of the answers if the quiz is played a second time.
-* Once a question is on the screen, unanswered, the next button functionality is disabled so as to prevent the user from skipping questions and the timer starts.
+* Once a question is on the screen unanswered, the next button functionality is disabled so as to prevent the user from skipping questions and the timer starts.
-* Once the timer reaches 5 seconds it will turn a gold colour and if the audio is playing countdown the 5 secounds with an audible sound effect.
+* Once the timer reaches 5 seconds it will turn a gold colour and if the audio is playing countdown the 5 seconds with an audible sound effect.
 * If the user answers a question correctly, a 'correct' sound will be played and the correct answer will highlight in green.
 The timer will pause and the user will receive points determined by the quiz difficulty chosen.
 * If the user answers a question incorrectly, an 'incorrect' sound will play.
 The user's answer will highlight in red and the correct answer will highlight in green.
 The user will not score any points and depending on the difficulty chosen, may be deducted points.
 * If the user fails to answer the question within the allotted time, the 'incorrect sound will play', the right answer will highlight in green and the incorrect answers will highlight in red.
 The user also may be deducted points depending on the quiz difficulty chosen.